Unlock the power of alternative medicine

 When practices move into mainstream care

-Consistent, replicated positive trials can prompt guideline changes and adoption into conventional medicine.
-An example is acupuncture, which has been incorporated into some clinical guidelines for particular chronic pain conditions after quality studies and systematic reviews supported benefit in those settings (see evidence sources below).
+Consistent, replicated positive trials and transparent safety data can prompt guideline changes and adoption into conventional medicine.
+For example, acupuncture has been incorporated into some clinical pain guidelines for particular chronic pain conditions after quality trials and meta‑analyses supported benefit in those settings.
+Conversely, many complementary fields show mixed or low‑quality results: prioritise patient‑centred outcomes that matter to you and clinicians (pain scores, function, quality of life, return to usual activities) rather than surrogate markers alone.

-Evidence levelExampleSafety note
+Evidence level Example Safety note

 Mixed or low‑quality trials Homeopathy for chronic disease Benefits frequently align with placebo in systematic reviews

-Limited or emerging data New herbal blends or proprietary combinations Risk of drug interactions and variable product quality — caution in cancer or cardiac care
+Limited or emerging data New herbal blends or proprietary combinations Risk of drug interactions and variable product quality — exercise caution in cancer or cardiac care

 How to read a study — quick checklist